samuelhepner/horror_movies/README.md

 # horror_movies
-Personal project to see if Horror movies are rated lower than other genres
+Personal project to see if horror movies are rated lower than other genres